-Ethics and policies
+Ethics policies and reporting misconduct

 Our safeguarding approach

 Any form of abuse, exploitation, harassment or trafficking directly contradicts the principles upon which our humanitarian work is based and can cause deep and lasting harm to children or adults who experience it.
 Mercy Corps has zero tolerance for abuse, harassment or exploitation and is committed to ensuring physical and psychological safety within our teams and our programs.
 We link safeguarding closely to agency initiatives around localization and internal diversity, equity and inclusion.
 We know that diverse, representative teams, where people feel comfortable speaking up and speaking out, are fundamental to safeguarding.
 We also understand we must continue to engage and consult with communities where we work, and with local organizations that support and elevate the voices of survivors.

 For additional information about safeguarding, including reporting and investigations data, please download our FY22 Global Safeguarding Report (also available in French, Arabic, and Spanish), which provides an overview of our agency-wide approach and commitments to safeguarding.